utah-cs4470-sp25/class/hw12/hints.md

 Here, the `cmp` instruction compares register RAX to zero and sets the RFLAGS accordingly.
-The `je` instruction, which stands for Jump-if-Equal, jumps to the `.else` label if the two things compared by `cmp` were not equal---that is, if RAX is not equal to zero.
+The `je` instruction, which stands for Jump-if-Equal, jumps to the `.else` label if the two things compared by `cmp` were equal---that is, if RAX is equal to zero.
 If it _isn't_ equal to zero, the `je` instruction does nothing and continues to the next instruction: